Wow, what a treasure chest the Old Testament (OT) is,

 He did not come to make the old new, but to bring the new, something that never before existed.
 Jesus walked in this world as God had always intended humanity to live.
 In His Son, Jesus, the Father now had a man walking on earth, exercising His spiritual authority as intended since Genesis 1:26-28 (“And let them rule…”).
 And Jesus re-launched His original and unchanging plan for power-sharing as His seventy-two exercised His delegated authority in this world (Luke 11:1-20).

 Look at Jesus’ parable of the futility of patching old cloth with new cloth of a different makeup.
-This not only fails to make the old new, but also rips the old material, ruining both (Mark 2:21).
-Similarly, if we try to pour the “new wine” of Jesus into the old wineskin of the OT Law and practices, the inflexible old wineskin will rupture from the effervescent life in the new wine, ruining both (Mark 2:22).
-Jesus deliberately violated the manmade religious practices the 1st century Jews practiced (re, Sabbath practices, Mark 2:23-28; 3:4; 7:5-13), yet never violated even the smallest letter or stroke of God’s OT Scripture (Matthew 5:17-18).
+This not only fails to make the old new, but its stiffness also rips the old material, ruining both (Mark 2:21).
+Similarly, if we try to pour the “new wine” of Jesus into the inflexible old wineskin of the OT Law and practices, the rigid old wineskin will rupture from the effervescent life in the new wine, ruining both (Mark 2:22).
+Jesus deliberately violated the man-made religious practices the 1st century Jews practiced (re, Sabbath practices, Mark 2:23-28; 3:4; 7:5-13), yet never violated even the smallest letter or stroke of God’s OT Scripture (Matthew 5:17-18).

 Jesus is the stronger who attacked, overcame and bound the strongman, Satan and his henchmen.